Frequently asked questions for business

 Are there any fixed or standing charges?

 Yes, all of our Business Electricity contracts have a standing charge.
 The standing charge (Fixed Daily Charge) is constant, no matter how much electricity you use.
 This is because there are certain fixed costs involved in providing you with electricity.
-You can find more about what costs make up your energy bill here.
+You can find more about what costs make up your energy invoice here.

 Are the charges fixed or variable?